Ziiics/Cloud_Projects/Project02-TwoTierInfrastructure/Readme.md

         After finish editing, reload nginx and its agent.
 It works after this adjustment.

-18. After confirming all the backend functionality works, I moved the services to Docker.
+18. Moved the services to Docker.
 I made Dockerfile and the requiremens.txt file for the software to be downloaded.
-All information can be found on
+All information can be found on **<a href="https://docs.docker.com/engine/install/ubuntu/">DockerDocs official page</a>**.

----

-### What's Left
-- [ ] Running both backend & frontend in Docker
-- [ ] Adding Nginx reverse proxy for Docker
-- [ ] (Optional) Scaling / Load Balancer
-- [ ] Final documentation + diagram
-- [ ] NAT gateway
+19. Run docker to ensure that all HTTP traffic goes to Flask app
+    ```bash
+    # You can choose your preferred image_name
+    docker run -d -p 80:5000 --name <project_name> <docker_iamge_name>
+    ```

 ### Security Design
 - EC2 Security Group